General Application Questions:

 - Returning Students

 Applications are reviewed in the order in which they become complete.
-Returning student award notifications will begin to be available mid-May on the Campus Cruiser web portal first to student applicants whose aid applications were complete by the priority filing deadline.
+Returning student award notifications will begin to be available mid-June on the Campus Cruiser web portal first to student applicants whose aid applications were complete by the priority filing deadline.
 Further awarding will continue over the summer.

 • Institutional Merit scholarship and grant funding is awarded to incoming students at the time of admission by the Office of Admissions.